-Updated: March 2017 – I’ve added a few new travel books to this list since it was first published, both to my ‘must-read’ list and to my read/reviewed list.
-Overall, not much has changed, there are some great new releases in 2017 and the all-time classics remain.
+Updated: February 2018 – I’ve added a few new travel books to this list since it was first published, both to my ‘must-read’ list and to my read/reviewed list.
+Overall, not much has changed, there are some great new releases in 2018 (and 2017) and the all-time classics remain.
 I hope you enjoy the recommendations below.
 Feel free to join the Rear View Mirror Facebook group to share your favourite travel books or to ask questions.

 24 books in 12 months.
 That’s my standard Goodreads reading challenge.
 I passed that number last year by committing to reading at least one chapter each day.
 It’s a small commitment but one that adds up.
 Consistency pays off when you have a lot of reading to do.